tabishfayyaz/notes-and-books/software-design-principles.md

 4. **Interface Segregation Principle (ISP)**: No client should be forced to depend on interfaces it does not use.
 This encourages the creation of more specific interfaces rather than a large, general-purpose one.

 5. **Dependency Inversion Principle (DIP)**: High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Additionally, abstractions should not depend on details.
 Details should depend on abstractions.
-This principle helps reduce the coupling between different parts of the code.

-High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
-Abstractions should not depend on details.
-Details should depend on abstractions.

 This principle helps reduce the coupling between different parts of the code by ensuring that both high-level and low-level modules depend on abstractions rather than concrete implementations.

 **Why DIP?**